 Renewable Power

-Providing competitive, sustainable and reliable power solutions across Africa
+Focused on providing competitive, sustainable and reliable power solutions across southern Africa

 ETANA ELECTRICITY TRADING LICENCE